Guides

 - Once your app is approved, go to your app's settings page and find the Access Token.

-- Paste the Access Token into TamaleBot — either in the Integrations tab (click the TikTok card) or on the Deploy page in the TikTok field.
+- Paste the Access Token into TamaleBot — either in the Integrations tab (click the TikTok card).

 What you'll need